Maritime Transport Act 1994

 You could also call this:

-If you are the master of a pleasure craft, you must not let it leave a New Zealand port for overseas unless you have done a few things.
-You must tell the Director in writing about the trip and who is in charge of the craft.
-The Director must also be happy that the craft and its safety equipment are good enough for the trip, and that it has enough crew.
-You and the craft must also follow any relevant maritime rules.
-You will not get a certificate to leave a New Zealand port under the Customs and Excise Act 2018 unless you have met these requirements.
-The Director has to be satisfied with your plans before you can leave New Zealand.
+You are the master of a pleasure craft.
+You want to leave a New Zealand port for overseas.
+You must tell the Director in writing about your trip and who is in charge.
+The Director must be happy that your craft is safe and has the right equipment and crew.
+You must also follow the maritime rules.
+If you do not do these things, you will not get a clearance certificate to leave under the Customs and Excise Act 2018.
+This means you cannot leave a New Zealand port for overseas without meeting these requirements.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.